JOSHUAJEBARAJ/my-website/content/posts/gcp-firewall/index.md

 ```bash
 ping -c3 -W 10 $VM2_IP
 ```
-We will be able to ping because the Global firewall policies
+We will be able to ping the instance because Global Firewall Policies allows the ICMP traffic

 ## Hierarchical Firewall policy

-The Last firewall type we are going to see is Hierarchical firewall where we can assign the policy to whole organization or we can assign it to the folders.
-This will be very useful if you are working in the large organization where we have to apply the policies throughout the organization
+The last type of firewall we will cover is the Hierarchical Firewall, which allows policies to be assigned at the organization or folder level.
+This is especially useful in large organizations where firewall rules need to be enforced across multiple projects consistently.

-Lets take the scenario where we want to restrict the traffic to `https://www.google.com/` throughout the organization we can do it via the hierarchial policy
+Let's take a scenario where we want to restrict access to `https://www.google.com/` across the entire organization using a Hierarchical Firewall Policy.

-Enough of theory lets get started .
+Enough of the theory—let’s get started.

-> Note in order to do the following hands on you need google organization account
+> Note: To perform this hands-on exercise, you need a Google Organization Account.

-First create the firewall policy using the below command
+First, create the firewall policy using the following command:

 ```bash